The utils vmod is a VMOD for useful functions that don’t require their own VMOD.

 sub vcl_init {

-#get the probe URL from an env variable
+# Get the probe URL from an environment variable

-# create a dynamic backend with above probe
+# Create a dynamic backend with the above probe

 }